Japandi TV Unit - Serenity & Functionality

 Lighting: indirect and atmospheric

 Japandi interiors avoid harsh spotlighting.
 Choose indirect floor lamps or wall lamps next to the TV cabinet.
-A warm light temperature (2700-3000K) enhances the Japandi atmosphere.
+A warm light temperature (2700-3000K) enhances the Japandi ambiance.

 Accessories: less is more